playdougher/playdougher.github.io/src/20240718T195719--the-use-of-bashrc-file__bashrc.md

 ## Overview

-Bashrc file is interactive shell startup file.
+The bashrc file is the startup file for interactive shells.

 ## Terminal Title

-I'm using Xmonad as my tiling X11 window manager, and Rofi as window switcher, It's important to ensure each terminal has a different title to make it easier to identify and swith between them.
-To achive this, I use `trap DEBUG` and handle different `TERM` variables for updating terminal titles.
+I use Xmonad as my tiling X11 window manager, and Rofi as window switcher, It's important to ensure each terminal has a different title for easier identification and switching.
+To achive this, I use `trap DEBUG` and manage different `TERM` variables to update terminal titles.
 ```sh
 trap 'commandName=$(history 1| sed "s/^[ ]*[0-9]*[ ]*//g"); backspacedString="${commandName//\\/\\\\}"; echo -ne "\033]0;$HOSTNAME:$PWD \$ $backspacedString\007"' DEBUG
 case "$TERM" in